Davin1404/Learning-Materials/IBDP_Physics_HL/Topic B Engineering/B.1 Rigid bodies and rotational dynamics.md

 ## Center of mass
 **Translational acceleration:**
 When a single force acts on an object through the center of mass, then the object will undergo linear acceleration (a straight line).

+## B.1.6 Newton's thrid law of rotational motion
+When object A applies a torque to object B, then object B will apply an equal and opposite torque to object A.